AliouneDiouf/MyoCoach/README.md

     <img src="image/raspigui.PNG" alt="Logo" width="200" height="200">
   </a>

 Now you have made rasberry pi an access point.
 You must connect to your rasberry pi from your pc by connecting to this wifi and using the SSH protocol.
 We suggest you use [putty](https://www.putty.org/).
 And use the 10.3.141.1 to access to the raspberry pi.
+If you do not

 <a >
     <img src="image/putty.PNG" alt="Logo" width="400" height="400">
   </a

+* :eight: Make the MyoCoach application running on boot

 **:six:  Install the Desktop GUI**